lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-03-02-Type_classes.md

 layout: post
 title:  "Axiomatic type classes: some history, some examples"
 usemathjax: true
-tags: [Isabelle, type classes, Robin Milner, Coq, HOL Light, Standard ML]
+tags: [Isabelle, type classes, Robin Milner, Rocq, HOL Light, Standard ML]
 ---

-Type classes now play a major role in all the leading proof assistants: Coq, Lean and of course Isabelle/HOL.
+Type classes now play a major role in all the leading proof assistants: Rocq, Lean and of course Isabelle/HOL.
 They have come a long way from their origins in the world of functional programming languages.
 They were mentioned in the [previous post]({% post_url 2022-02-23-Hereditarily_Finite %}), so let's take a closer look.

 ### Robin Milner and polymorphic type checking